Tigers vs. Angels Player Props Betting Odds

-Shohei Ohtani and Spencer Torkelson are two of the players with prop bets available when the Los Angeles Angels and the Detroit Tigers square off at Comerica Park on Tuesday (first pitch at 6:40 PM ET).
+Player prop bet odds for Spencer Torkelson, Shohei Ohtani and others are listed when the Detroit Tigers host the Los Angeles Angels at Comerica Park on Wednesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!